CrystalFerrai/IcarusMods/Release/readme.md

 ## DevHammer

 Enables the "Stone Hammer" dev tool (a.k.a.
 Thor's Hammer).
 When held, this hammer allows flying around at high speed via left click and toggling levitation with right click.
-Craftable with 1 stone.
+Craftable with 1 stone on character.
+No tech unlock required.

 ## Exotic Spawner